 What is the best hairball control (prevention) cat food?

 - Tuna - Fish such as tuna is a substantial source of protein for cats, and when eaten in moderation is fine as a treat or occasional diet.

 - Salmon - Salmon is rich in healthy oils such as Omega-3 fatty acids and protein.
 Salmon is not only a delicious treat for cats, but properly cooked salmon can help your cat to control hairball.

 - Chicken - Chicken is a common diet for cats.
 It is also rich in protein and gives your cat a strong heart, an excellent vision, and a healthy reproductive system.

 - Beef - Cats are carnivores and need meat such as beef.
 A well-balanced diet of beef and rice is a delightful treat for your cat as long as you follow the proper instructions on how to cook it.

 - Venison - Venison is an excellent source of protein for your feline friend.
 Since cats are like dogs, we can feed them novel proteins such as venison, kangaroo, duck, and rabbit.

-- Kangaroo - You can feed fresh kangaroo meat to your cats as long as they are frozen, contain no preservatives and unwanted ingredients.
+- Kangaroo - You can feed fresh kangaroo meat to your cats as long as they are well-prepared, contain no preservatives and unwanted ingredients.
 For example, raw kangaroo mince-meat are great for your cat.

-Where to find the best wet-food for your cat's hairball woes?
+Where to find the best wet food for your cat's hairball woes?